Hi, I am artist Lillian Gray and I have someone you need to meet, South African artist Willie Bester.

-Throughout the entire artwork, there is a scattering of numbers and letters which kind of symbolizes the process of dehumanizing people by sorting them into different categories, marking them stamping them and branding them as less. this comments on the passbook system of South Africa.
+Throughout the entire artwork, there is a scattering of numbers and letters which symbolizes the process of dehumanizing people by sorting them into different categories, marking them, stamping them and branding them as less.
+This comments on the passbook system of South Africa.

 Next up, let’s discuss the artwork “Head North”, a monumental sculpture piece created by Willie Bester in 1995.
 This artwork depicts a massive ox on wheels with a gun mounted on his back.